camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-templates.md

 import TabItem from "@theme/TabItem";

 **Connector templates** are JSON configuration files, which customize how a BPMN element is shown, and how it can be configured by process developers.
-Connector templates are a specific kind of element templates.
+Connector templates are a specific kind of [element templates](/components/modeler/desktop-modeler/element-templates/about-templates.md).

-Before developing one, you'll need to decide what you would like to achieve with your connector.
+Before developing one, you'll need to decide what you would like to achieve with your Connector.

 Currently, the options are: